 Seconds matter in the online space!

 My favorite socks!
-Stance is a great example of how you can use Bootstrap for building a big eCommerce websites.
+Stance is a great example of how you can use Bootstrap to build a big eCommerce website.
 Stance has everything an online store needs including cookies, best sellers, notifications and more.

-It’s a terrific example of how to execute home pages, categories, product presentation and mega menu – the right way.
+It’s a terrific example of executing home pages, categories, product presentations and mega menu correctly.

 Going alcohol-free can be fun, too, with Caleño Drinks.
 A website full of Latin vibes is a brilliant example of making a Bootstrap website that stands out from the crowd.